-Soy-free: Recipe does not use soy or soy derivatives like lecithin, soy "whey" protein, TVP (textured vegetable protein), soy isolates, etc.
+Soy-free: Recipe does not use soy or soy derivatives like lecithin, soy "whey" protein, TVP (textured vegetable protein), soy sauce, etc.

 Tree nut-free: Recipe does not use tree nuts - macadamia nuts, Brazil nuts, cashews, almonds, walnuts, pecans, pistachios, chestnuts (not water chestnuts), beechnuts, hazelnuts (filberts), pine nuts (pignoli or pinon), gingko nuts and hickory nuts.
 Note: Coconuts are considered a tree nut by the FDA.
 They are not flagged as such in our recipe database because many people with a tree nut allergy can safely consume coconut, according to the American College of Allergy, Asthma and Immunology.

-Vegetarian: Recipe does not use animal flesh but may include dairy, eggs, and other animal by-products.
+Vegetarian: Recipe does not use meat or seafood but may include dairy, eggs, and other animal by-products.